 - Only 8% told an adult

-TARGET Success: Between April 2017 and October 2019 we have engaged with 18481 children and young people across Northamptonshire and Leicestershire, providing themed information workshops, 1-2-1 Support and Group Support sessions, TARGET Champion training programmes and access to a weekly helpline.
+TARGET Success: Between April 2017 and November 2021 we are very proud to have engaged with 28,900 children and young people across Northamptonshire and Leicestershire, providing themed information workshops, 1-2-1 Support and Group Support sessions, TARGET Champion training programmes and access to a weekly helpline.
 We trained over 380 young TARGET Champions.
-After our interventions, 95% of the children and young people reported that;
+After our interventions, 95% of the children and young people reported that.

-- they have an increased knowledge in how to keep safe online, what to do if they should not feel safe or have any concerns and feel much happier and less anxious now they know how to stay safe whilst online;
+- They feel much happier and less anxious now they know how to stay safe whilst online

 TARGET Champions: Our TARGET Champions are young volunteers who help others to understand their experiences and share this knowledge as well as helping Service Six develop and evolve the project using their feedback.
 Becoming a TARGET Champion provides accredited youth volunteering.